 The ELOM Teacher Assessment (TA) can be used alongside the ELOM Direct Assessment in order to measure aspects of the same child’s behaviour that cannot be reliably assessed by a stranger in a testing situation.
 The TA can be completed by the child’s teacher (or playgroup facilitator) once she / he has known the child for at least 6 months.

 The instrument includes one item to rate the child’s Self Care (degree of independent toileting), and two scales with 6 items each drawn from existing instruments designed to assess aspects of Social and Emotional Functioning in young children.
-The scales are: Social Relations with Peers and Adults, and the Emotional Functioning Scale.
-The items are associated with readiness for school.
+The scales are: Social Relations with Peers and Adults, and the Emotional Readiness for School Scale.

 In the Social Relations with Peers and Adults scale, 3 items assess the quality of interaction with peers, and the ability to manage internal emotional states that may arise in peer-group interactions: